bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-72-the-infinite-journey.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 12</span></h3>
-<p>The ultimate life understands that the infinite journey is measured by reduction of suffering and increase of wellbeing for all beings.</p>
+<p>Joa understands that the infinite journey is measured by reduction of suffering and increase of wellbeing for all beings.</p>
 </div>

 <div class="verse">